Online Program FAQ

 Q: Is an online class as good as a studio class?

-A: As recently as March 15th, we couldn’t imagine how we could possibly provide a high level of quality, one-on-one instruction with caring instructors like our award-winning classes, but we daresay... we found a way to really teach online.
+A: As recently as March 15th, we couldn’t imagine how we could possibly provide a high level of quality, one-on-one instruction with caring instructors like our award-winning classes, but we daresay... we found a way to truly teach online.
 In some ways, the level of observational drawing instruction is very high, if not higher, than class.
-Quite frankly, we are astonished!
+Quite frankly, we are astonished!!
 Students are experiencing incredible results drawing with more independence than in class, because this method guides so methodically, and instruction comes directly from our founder and owner of 20 years.
 Students get to practice all of the most effective drawing techniques, every time.
 Critique & coaching sessions are substantial, and all students learn from one another’s progress.
 It’s not exactly the same format as a studio class, but the fundamental principles are all there.
 Advanced students may find things simple at first.
-We see great value in deep-diving into basics for a time, and as we acclimate to distance learning, we will increase their level of challenge on an individualized basis.
+We see great value in deep-diving into basics for a time, and as we acclimate to distance learning, we will increase their level of challenge on an individualized basis over time.

 Q: What if I don’t want a mess due to painting in my home?